Generation

 Sample request data (JSON blob or JSON file)

-While we focus on using an API schema as input for this guide, you can find detailed explanations on achieving test generation from sample data further down - this allows you to have more control over the generated body values.
+While we focus on using an API schema as input for this guide, the examples section outlines how to generate just from sample data - this allows you to have more control over the generated body values.

 Python